 Instead of thinking about pushing weight, think about working your triceps.
 If you want to isolate them even more, don't touch your chest with the barbell at the bottom.
 Instead, stop the descent about an inch short of your chest and then press up.
 Squeeze your triceps at the top before performing your next rep. No need to be in a hurry here.

-Lying Dumbbell Triceps Extension
+Lying Dumbbell Skullcrusher

 Doing these with dumbbells instead of a bar will help you achieve a greater range of motion, which makes the exercise that much more effective.